 Types of Fermentation: There are some other types, each with slightly different outcomes:

 - Lactic AcidLactic acid, often associated with the burning sensation in muscles during intense exercise, is a molecule with diverse roles in the human body.
 It’s a byproduct of glucose (sugar) metabolism, particularly in situations where oxygen is limited.
-While its association… Read More Fermentation: occurs in our muscles during intense exercise when oxygen becomes limited, as well as in some bacteria.
-This process converts sugarsIn everyday terms, sugar refers to the sweet, crystalline substance we add to coffee, bake into cakes, or find naturally in fruits.
-But from a scientific perspective, sugar encompasses a broader category of molecules called carbohydrates.
-These are the body’s… Read More into lactic acidA Deep Dive into pH, Health, and Everyday Life Have you ever puckered your lips after biting into a lemon or felt a burning sensation in your chest after a spicy meal?
-That’s the tangy sensation of acidity in action….
-Read More.
+While its association with muscle fatigue is well-known, lactic acid is much more… Read More Fermentation: occurs in our muscles during intense exercise when oxygen becomes limited, as well as in some bacteria.
+This process converts sugarsSugar is a substance represented as a simple carbohydrate (a basic type of molecule made of carbon, hydrogen, and oxygen) that serves as a vital component throughout the body.
+It is the primary source of energy for most cells, acting like the body’s main fuel.
+Every part of the body,… Read More into lactic acidA Deep Dive into pH, Health, and Everyday Life Have you ever puckered your lips after biting into a lemon or felt a burning sensation in your chest after a spicy meal?
+That’s the tangy sensation of acidity in action.
+While we often associate acidity with food and taste, it’s… Read More.
 It’s what creates that burning sensation in your muscles during a tough workout!

 - Alcoholic Fermentation: Yeast performs this type of fermentation.
 It converts sugars into ethanol (alcohol) and carbonCarbon is a chemical element, one of the fundamental building blocks that make up everything around us.
 It’s a versatile atom that can form bonds with other elements, including itself, creating an astonishing variety of molecules.
-Think of carbon as… Read More dioxide.
+Think of carbon as the Lego brick of the universe, able to build everything… Read More dioxide.
 This is the process used in the production of bread (where the bubbles make the dough rise), beer, and wine.

 Why No Oxygen?